conan-io/tribe/README.md

 Special thanks to all of them for joining this effort.

+Conan 2.0 is in alpha stage, it is approaching beta, and the Tribe is already large enough, so at the moment we are no longer accepting new members.
-To inquire about the member application process, please send an email to [the Conan team](mailto:tribe-maintainers@conan.io?subject=Conan%20Tribe%20Question).
+For any question, please send an email to [the Conan team](mailto:tribe-maintainers@conan.io?subject=Conan%20Tribe%20Question).